Austin vs Los Angeles

 Which city has higher STR taxes — Austin or Los Angeles?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Los Angeles charges 14% Transient Occupancy Tax.
-Compare the full breakdown in the table above.
+Notably, Los Angeles benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?